-- 38. Statistical information shows that over time case volumes are more likely to rise than fall.
+- 38 Statistical information shows that over time case volumes are more likely to rise than fall.
 Volumes also need to be considered in the context of complexity.
-While volumes may show overall or marginal reductions, increased complexity often leads to an increase in resource requirements as some cases require more investigation and professional advice. - 39.
-The SPSO identifies and monitors case activity levels to inform her about complexity of the office caseload.
+If volumes stay the same or reduce (even marginally), increased complexity often leads to an increase in resource requirements as some cases require more investigation and professional advice. - 39 The SPSO identifies and monitors case activity levels to inform her about complexity of the office caseload.